Federal Court Rules Warrant is Required for Section 702 Backdoor Searches of Americans’ Communications | From the Trenches World Report

 For years, both Congress and the Foreign Intelligence Surveillance Court (FISC) have allowed this pattern to persist.
 Congress has reauthorized Section 702 multiple times, despite clear evidence of misuse by the FBI and intelligence agencies.

-Meanwhile, the FISC has repeatedly dismissed challenges, asserting that backdoor searches violate constitutional rights and allowing agencies to sidestep even the minimal safeguards in place.
+Meanwhile, the FISC has repeatedly dismissed challenges, asserting that backdoor searches do not violate constitutional rights and allowing agencies to sidestep even the minimal safeguards in place.